 Freeport Exemption: Property tax exemptions are available for various types of goods that are detained in Texas for 175 days or less.
 The goods must be in Texas only for a limited purpose such as assembly, storage, manufacturing, processing or fabricating.
 This exemption is available in select areas only.

 Manufacturing Exemption: Equipment purchased for use in the manufacturing process is exempt for the state sales and use tax.

-Data Center Tax Exemption: Data Center projects that result in the creation of at least 20 qualifying jobs and a capital investment of $200 million over a 5-year period can qualify for an exemption on sales and use tax.
+Data Center Tax Exemption: Data Center projects that result in the creation of at least 20 qualifying jobs and a capital investment of $200 million over a 5-year period can qualify for a 100% exemption on sales and use tax.

 Research and Development Tax Credit/Exemption: Provides qualified businesses with the option of selecting either a sales tax exemption on property purchased for purposes of R&D or a franchise tax credit equal to 5% of the difference between the qualified research expense and the base period.
 The total credit cannot exceed 50% of franchise tax liability.

 Last updated: April 2017